🇦🇪

 Sources and Official Information

-For details about our research process, see our methodology page.
+For complete details about our research process, see our methodology page.

 Official Sources:

 Important: Entry requirements can change without notice.
-Always verify current requirements with the official UAE Government portal or your nearest UAE embassy before booking international travel.
+Always verify current requirements with official United Arab Emirates government sources or your nearest United Arab Emirates embassy before booking international travel.

 Related Visa Guides